Causes of Hallucinations – Hearing voices and other things:

 3. Olfactory Hallucinations

 - Olfactory hallucinations are strange smells which are not real.
-The song ‘ ring a ring a roses, a pocket full of poses’ is a reference to the unexplained ‘sweet smell’ that individuals would experience after catching the virus known as the ‘black death’ during the middle ages in England.
-The sweet smelling sensation would be followed by sneezing, sickness and fever then death, which explains the rest of the rhyme ‘atishoo atishoo, we all fall down!’
+The song ‘ ring a ring a rose, a pocket full of poses’ is a reference to the unexplained ‘sweet smell’ that individuals would experience after catching the virus known as the ‘black death’ during the middle ages in England.
+The sweet smelling sensation would be followed by sneezing, sickness and fever then death, which explains the rest of the rhyme ‘atishoo atishoo, we all fall!’